-Session Log-To display a session log, select a session in the upper panel and click Session Log.
+Session Log-To display the action's session log, select a session in the upper panel and click Session Log.
+You can also display an action's session log directly-right-click on the action and select Session Log.

 Click Done to dismiss the Status/History window.